Products

 8 Tips for Reducing Invisalign Pain

-1. Use Dental Wax
+1. Use Orthodontic Wax

-To use dental wax, apply a small amount on the top edges of your invisible braces.
-Doing this can help lessen any friction causing your gum pain.
+If you experience gum pain from Invisalign, you may help lessen it with dental wax.
+To do this, apply a small amount of wax on the top edges of your aligners.
+Doing this can help lessen any friction that may be causing your gum pain.

 2. Take OTC Medications